Blinds vs Shades: What's the Difference?

 If your decor is more modern or “industrial-chic”, aluminum blinds are a great match.
 The defining characteristic of this style of window treatment is that the slats, headrail, and bottom bar are made of metal – aluminum, as you may have guessed.
 Very lightweight, these blinds with thin slats create a small stack when you raise this window covering to the very top of the window, making them an excellent choice for covering small windows.
 Mini blinds come in a wide range of colors from classic white, bright colors, metallic finishes, all the way to black.
 There are even a few subtle patterns.
 They have a baked enamel coating which prevents the sun from affecting the color of the slats, making aluminum blinds great for sunny rooms.
 Many regions only offer tilt-only aluminum blinds as of 2022, in accordance with new government safety mandates to reduce loose dangling cords.

-What Are Roller Shades?
+What Are the Different Types of Shades?

 Solar shades have a roller shade construction but are made from a fabric with a unique purpose, to greatly reduce the ultraviolet rays and heat coming in your window to keep you comfortable at home.
 Solar shades are made from woven PVC and different styles will offer different amounts of privacy and UV protection depending on the tightness of the weave.
 Depending on the degree of “openness”, this shade also allows you to see through it; a practical advantage if you want to enjoy a beautiful view!
 Some solar shades offer privacy while also reducing solar glare using solar screens while others offer little privacy but are more decorative.
 Do sunny days heat up your room too much?
 Consider sun shades.